waikontse/blogs_and_articles/articles/Stop overengineering.md

 3. human factor

 ## Lack of clearly defined requirements
-In the old days of waterfall development, we did a lot of upfront requirements gathering and design, and no coding.
+In the old days of waterfall development, we did a lot of requirements gathering and design up front, and no coding.
 This methodology has it's fair share of failed projects without even a working system to show up for it.
 Fast forward a few decades we went from a waterfall model to a spiral model and landed to where we are now with agile.
 We went from rigorous requirements gathering and design upfront to writing code with some requirements to writing code and user stories.